pgn127/AWSDeploymentAnalysis/README.md

 # Getting Started
 ## Building The Datasets

 For this project, we will be using the Alexa Top 1 Million Websites dataset from February 2013, as this is the most recent publically availible dataset year.
-From this, we wish to further expand this dataset to find all existing subdomains with each domain, issuing a DNS query of type AXFR (Transfer entire zone file from the master name server to secondary name servers) on each domain.
-Finally, we complete this dataset by using dnsmap to brute-force guess subdomains using the Knock wordlist.
+From this, we wish to further expand this dataset to find all existing subdomains with each domain, issuing a DNS query of type AXFR (Transfer entire zone file from the master name server to secondary name servers if allowed) on each domain iteratively using the bash script:

+	- dig example.com axfr

+Finally, since many websites do not allow zone transfer query, we further exapnd this dataset by using dnsmap to brute-force guess subdomains using the Knock wordlist.

 We run this large dataset through a simple python script, which will perform a reverse dns lookup on each domain and subdomain to map each domain name to public IP.